Welsh housing quality standard

 What we are doing to meet the standards

-We have been progressing with work to improve homes and estates up to the WHQS by 2021, following an extension due to Covid.
-There is an ongoing programme of works called the 'Housing Capital Programme' which sets out what repairs and improvements we will make to our 13,585 council properties and 609 leasehold properties.
+We have reached the standard and are now in a 'maintenance phase' which means we are continuing to invest homes to ensure they remain compliant.
+There is an ongoing programme of works called the 'Housing Capital Programme' which sets out what repairs and improvements we will make to our 13,637 council properties and over 600 leasehold properties.
 Every year around February time the budget is set for the next financial year and determines what works will be undertaken as part of the annual Housing Capital Programme.

 Funding for the work

 The funding is provided by a combination of council house rent income and borrowed money.
 Part of this investment is also given to us as a Major Repair Allowance grant from the Welsh Government.

 In 2022/23 we will receive £9,283,000 from the Welsh Government which will be spent on WHQS improvement schemes.
 This grant helps improve the lives of those who live in council homes as well as providing community benefits.
 Overall, in 2022/23 we will spend £46.139m on WHQS improvements.

 More information on the grant support provided by Welsh Government is available on their website: Welsh housing quality standard (Welsh Government)